 - After we feel that the learners can use the target language satisfactorily, they are introduced to a similar task where they have to personalize the language and produce effective messages.

 - Some planning or preparation is needed before production.

-- In the case of the writing skill, the learners have to go through a specific process that involves them to collect ideas, plan, write the first draft, revise it, and edit it.
+- In the case of the writing skill, the learners have to go through a specific process that involves them in collecting ideas, planning, writing the first draft, revising it, and editing it.

 - In the case of the speaking skill, the learners have to structure their discourse, individually, in pairs, or groups before actual production.

 - Feedback can be given by the learners themselves or by the teacher.

 - To give much more value to the learners’ productions, it is advisable to post the video recording of their conversations or their writing on social media such as YouTube, Facebook, or on the class blog if there is any.